wangyuefan21/introduction2RelationalJoins/README.md

 `score` has all the students' test scores.
 ```
 -- Insert Data
-INSERT INTO score
+INSERT INTO score VALUES
-VALUES	('Bob', 92),
+	('Bob', 92),
 	('Alice', 88),
 	('Evi', 95),
 	('Peter', 68);

+-- Check Table
+SELECT *
+FROM score;
 ```

  student_name | score